Taking the complexity out of who gets what, how and when

 A Family Investment Company is a private limited company, registered with Companies House.
 It is generally funded by senior shareholders (usually parents, grandparents and relatives) taking out subscription shares in the company and making loans.

-When they want to pass on their wealth, they can gift a child non-voting shares or cash for non-voting shares, to increase their portion of the company’s value.
-Alternatively, they could transfer some shares in the company into a trust that protects the child’s future wealth, by ensuring parents decide how and when the trust’s funds are used.
+When you want to pass on your wealth, you can gift a child non-voting shares or cash for non-voting shares, to increase their portion of the company’s value.
+Alternatively, you could transfer some shares in the company into a trust that protects the child’s future wealth, by ensuring parents decide how and when the trust’s funds are used.

 • Provided you live at least seven years after setting up the FIC, most of its value will not count towards inheritance tax on your estate.